 Annotated version Jersey CRS guidance notes

-If you're reporting on Jersey residents under the CRS, the taxpayer identification number (TIN) will be the taxpayer's Jersey social security number.
+If you're reporting on Jersey residents under the CRS, the taxpayer identification number (TIN) will be either their social security number or their TIN.

 Social security numbers begin with two letters, usually JY, followed by six digits and a letter: A, B, C or D.